wghglory/ngx-lift/projects/ngx-extension/README.md

 - **Continuous Improvement:** We are committed to continuous improvement and aim to adapt to the evolving needs of the Angular ecosystem.
 Your feedback and contributions are invaluable in this journey.

+## Requirements

+To ensure optimal performance and compatibility, ngx-extension requires Angular version 13 or higher.

 ## Get Started

 Explore its capabilities through our demo site and dive into the source code on GitHub.